EthenStrine/English/_posts/2018-12-11-Semester Review.md

 ## Literary Terms:
 ### Define these terms and give an example of each from a literary selection that we have read.

-1\. lamb - a type of metric measurement in poetry
+1\. iamb - a type of metric measurement in poetry

 example:
 ```